The most important dates for Hanfparade 2021:

 Even though health insurances in Germany are supposed to cover the costs for medical cannabis from 2017 on, it remains a time and effort consuming act for those in need to get cannabis medicine.
 We demand a massive reduction of bureaucracy and the right to grow your own medical hemp!
 Come to the hemp parade and exchange ideas with doctors and patients!

-Legalize cannabis as a stimulant
+Legalize cannabis as a recreational drug

 Cannabis consumption is known to pose fewer risks to the individual and society than the legal drugs alcohol and nicotine.
 Regardless of this, the current ruling policy holds on to the prohibition of hemp by the narcotics law.
 Allegedly for the protection of health.
 However, this protection is suspended by the lack of controls and consumers are harmed by extenders or other impurities.
 One goal of the Hemp Parade is therefore to show as many people as possible that the prohibition has worse consequences than coming from the consumption itself.
 Furthermore, effective youth protection can only be implemented through a regulated market.
 Come to the hemp parade for responsible use!